Why Is Dimensional Analysis Useful for Fluid Mechanics?

 system for which it is used.

 As stated in the definition above, the relatability of units is essential for the utilization of dimensional analysis.
+The physical quantity discussed must be carefully arranged with the derived units to ensure nothing ends up dimensionless or current dimensionless parameters can be explained.
 Therefore, there are cases when and reasons why this mathematical tool is applied.
-Let’s take a look at when and why dimensional analysis is useful.
+Let's take a look at when and why dimensional analysis is useful.

 When And Why Is Dimensional Analysis Useful?